 2. Glass Jars -> Everyday Containers

-Don’t toss those pasta sauce or salsa jars.
+This is an especially easy upcycling project for beginners.
+Don’t toss those pasta sauce or pickle jars.
+Peel off the labels, wash the container and your mason jar has new life!
 Glass is a safer alternative to plastic for food storage, so use them to load up your leftovers for tomorrow’s lunch.
-They’re also a great place to store dry goods like grains and pasta, bathroom necessities, office supplies, flowers, gifts and more.
-This is an especially easy upcycling project for beginners: Peel off the labels, wash the container and your jar has new life!
+They’re also a great place to store dry goods like grains and pasta, bathroom necessities and office supplies.
+Once you start upcycling glass, you’ll notice which wine bottles make the prettiest flower vases and which small jars are perfect for homemade candles.

 3. Toilet Paper Rolls -> Seed Starters

-Start saving your toilet and paper towel rolls!
-Instead of using peat planters, sow seeds in the rolls.
+Here’s an unexpected, sustainable alternative to a trip to the garden store.
+Start saving your toilet and paper towel rolls, and instead of using peat planters, sow seeds in the rolls.
 You can grow seedlings in the cardboard, then directly plant the rolls into your garden.
 They’re biodegradable!
 Have extra?
 Toss them in your compost bin, where they’ll help air circulate.

 4. Newspaper -> Wrapping Paper

 Metallic, glittery wrapping paper can’t be recycled.
-Instead, opt for newspaper.
+Plus, those rolls are expensive, bulky to store and not always appropriate for the occasion at hand.
+Instead, newspaper is an easy alternative.
+It’s always graphic, neutral but not boring, plus circulars and flyers are fair game, too.
 Top it off with a ribbon from an old present — we know you save them, too — and call it good.

 5. Ladder -> Shelf

 Old ladders can get new life as shelving options for either inside or outside your home.
 Prop one side against a wall and store towels, books, shoes or jewelry.
 (Just make sure to anchor it to your wall!)
-Or, lay reclaimed pieces of wood across the steps for more storage space.
-If your ladder is a little too rustic, use is as a plant stand in your garden.
+Or lay reclaimed pieces of wood across the steps for more storage space.
+If your ladder is a little too rustic, use it as a plant stand in your garden for a quick and easy upcycling project.

 Upcycle Your Savings, Too